-- Individuals currently enrolled in a Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria.
+- Individuals currently enrolled as a student in a undergraduate, Master or Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria.

 Each AARG-D LOI is evaluated with attention to: